Physician Retirement Plan: Issues You Must Address Before Retirement

 So, if you have oversaved and are willing to take some risks, what are the issues you still must address in retirement?

-Top Issues You Must Address in Retirement: Big Rocks
+Top Issues in your Physician Retirement Plan: Big Rocks

-Number one on the list of big rocks you must address in retirement: taxes.
+Number one on the list of big rocks you must address in your physician retirement plan: taxes.

 For those who oversave for retirement, taxes are the largest expense.